 You are eligible to purchase a Medicare Supplement plan if you’re enrolled in Original Medicare.
-It’s recommended that you join a Medicare Supplement plan during your six-month open enrollment period, which is the initial six months when you first become eligible for Medicare.
-It starts the month you turn 65 and as soon as you are signed up for Medicare Part B. The benefit to enrolling in a Medigap policy during the open enrollment period is that you are guaranteed coverage to purchase, no matter what your health conditions are, and you may be able to lock in at a lower price and premium.
-After your enrollment period is over, you may have more difficulty finding coverage based on your health conditions and your costs and premiums may be higher as well.
+If you choose to join a Medicare Supplement plan, you should do so during your six-month open enrollment period, which is the initial six months when you first become eligible for Medicare.
+It starts the month you turn 65 and as soon as you are signed up for Medicare Part B. The benefit of enrolling in a Medigap policy during the open enrollment period is that you are guaranteed coverage to purchase, no matter your health conditions , and you may lock in at a lower price and premium.
+After your enrollment period is over, you may have more difficulty finding coverage based on your health conditions, and your costs and premiums may be higher as well.

-There are also certain situations that you may be in called guaranteed issue rights which may stipulate if you have a right to receive a Medigap policy, regardless of your health conditions or any preexisting health conditions.
+There are certain situations which may give you guaranteed issue rights to purchase a Medigap policy, regardless of your health conditions or any preexisting health conditions.